nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 +++
 date = 2021-10-05T05:00:00Z
-description = "A quick blanket pattern that won't break the bank." draft = true image = "/uploads/jenni-s-favorite-chunky-throw-blanket.png" slug = "jennis-blanket-pattern-review"
+description = "A quick blanket pattern that won't break the bank and is super cozy." draft = true image = "/uploads/jenni-s-favorite-chunky-throw-blanket.png" slug = "jennis-blanket-pattern-review"